psushaanth23/Memory-Cards/README.md

 ## Memory-Cards
-An android game which test you memory.
+An android game which tests you memory.

 ### Rules
  - There are 20 cards in a 4x5 grid.